kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### S3 Object Lock & Glacier Vault Lock

 - **S3 Object Lock**: Store objects using a write once, read many (WORM) model.
-It can help prevent objects from being deleted or modificed for a fixed amount of time (or indefinitely).
+It can help prevent objects from being deleted or modified for a fixed amount of time (or indefinitely).
   - Meet regulations that require WORM storage.
-  - Add extra layer fo protection against object change or deletion.
+  - Add extra layer of protection against object change or deletion.
   - Can be applied on individual objects or across the bucket as a whole.
 - **Governance Mode**: users cannot overwrite or delete an object version or alter its lock settings except with special permission.
 - **Compliance Mode**: a protected object version cannot be overwritten or deleted by any user, including the root user.
 Retention mode cannot be changed and retention period cannot be shortened.
 - **Legal Hold**: no retention peiod, just remains in effect until removed.
-Prevents object modficiation or deletion.
+Prevents object modfication or deletion.
 - **Glacier Vault Lock**: Deploy and enforce compliance controls for individual S3 Glacier vaults with a Vault Lock policy.
 Specify controls, such as WORM, in a Vault Lock policy and lock the policy from future edits.
 Once locked, policy cannot be changed.

 ### S3 Select & Glacier Select